 How to Recognize Chinch Bugs Damage Your Lawn

 You can find chinch bugs within the thatch layer (the layer between the grass and the soil).
 However, when there is a large population, they can be found resting on leaf blades or crawling across the lawn.

-The look of Chinch bug damage is similar to how the grass looks under drought stress.
-The infected patches gradually will turn yellow, then brown until it slowly dies.
+Chinch bug damage looks similar to how the grass looks under drought stress.
+The infected patches gradually turn yellow, then brown until they slowly die.
 After the grass dies, weeds will begin filling in the area.
 People often confuse Chinch bug damage with brown patch fungus or other lawn diseases.

 How to Prevent Damage From Chinch Bugs

-To prevent these pesky bugs from feeding on your lawn there are a few simple things you can do.
-An important rule of thumb is to keep your lawn healthy.
-Actively growing lawns are better able to withstand weeds and lawn insects compared to lawns that are weak or slow-growing.
-Working with a professional to provide your lawn with proper lawn maintenance, watering, nutrition, and weed control will help your lawn thrive against chinch bugs and other pests.
+To prevent these pesky bugs from feeding on your lawn, there are a few simple things you can do.
+An essential rule of thumb is to keep your lawn healthy.
+Actively growing lawns are better able to withstand weeds and lawn insects than lawns that are weak or slow-growing.
+Working with a professional to provide your yard with proper lawn maintenance, watering, nutrition, and weed control will help your lawn thrive against chinch bugs and other pests.

 Other tips to keeping chinch bugs out of your lawn

 - Only cut one-third of your grass blade when mowing